medizininformatik-initiative/usecase-cord-support/Studienprotokolle/Versorgungsmonitoring/README.md

 cd usecase-cord-support/Studienprotokolle/Versorgungsmonitoring/
 ```

-### 2. create your custom config yml file by copying from 'conf_yml_sample.yml' to 'conf.yml' file.
-The following command will do that for you.
+### 2. create your custom config yaml file by copying from 'conf_yml_sample.yml' to 'conf.yml' file.
+The following command in the code block will do that for you.
-#### 2.a Then edit the conf.yml file with parameters correspoding to your Institution like hospital name, areacode, location identfier system and then save it
+   1. Then edit the conf.yml file with parameters correspoding to your Institution like hospital name, areacode, location identfier system and then save it <br>
-#### 2.b If value for a parameter is not available in your FHIR Server for example inpatient parameter does not have a value called 'stationaer', then you can set it to NULL (inpatient: NULL)
+  2. If value for a parameter is not available in your FHIR Server for example inpatient parameter does not have a value called 'stationaer', then you can set it to NULL (inpatient: NULL) <br>
-#### 2.c if parameter 'department_identifier' is not availble then yu can set it to NULL
+  3. If parameter 'department_identifier' is not availble then yu can set it to NULL <br>
 ```
 cp conf_yml_sample.yml conf.yml
 ```